datamade/data-making-guidelines/README.md

 *Note: for the ```$(GENERATED_FILES)``` dependency, ```GENERATED_FILES``` should be a variable defined to include all final output targets in a makefile*

 #### Automatic Variables
-GNU make comes with some [automatic variables](http://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html#Automatic-Variables) that you can use *in your recipe* to refer to specific targets/dependencies (this is useful in cases when you can't or don't want to hard-code targets/dependencies, and instead create implicit rules).
+GNU make comes with some [automatic variables](http://www.gnu.org/software/make/manual/html_node/Automatic-Variables.html#Automatic-Variables) that you can use *in your recipe* to refer to specific targets/dependencies.

 The most common automatic variables we use: